dusty-nv/jetson-inference/docs/building-repo-2.md

 $ docker/run.sh
 ```

 If you are using the container, you can skip ahead to [Classifying Images with ImageNet](imagenet-console-2.md).
-However if you wish to build/install the project directly on your outside of container or if you are on a different version of JetPack, please proceed with the steps below.
+However if you wish to build/install the project directly on your Jetson (outside of container) or if you are on a different version of JetPack, please proceed with the steps below.

 ### Quick Reference